Drug Evaluation Committee Principles of Monitoring Services (As it should be)

 In recent years, the clinical trial environment has been changing with the progress of computerization of clinical trials and the implementation of new methods such as risk based monitoring and remote monitoring.
 However, despite the changes in the environment, the essence and purpose of monitoring work is expected to remain unchanged.

-Task Force 3 of the Clinical Evaluation Committee of the Drug Evaluation Committee in 2015 examined the ideal form of monitoring work to be performed correctly, so as not to burden both the monitors and the sites with non-essential work.
+The Drug Evaluation Committee's Clinical Evaluation Subcommittee's 2015 Task Force 3 examined the ideal form of monitoring work to be performed correctly so that both the monitors and the sites are not burdened by non-essential work.

-This document proposes a set of principles for monitoring work as a way for monitors to conduct themselves, and provides explanations and case studies of these principles.
+This document proposes a set of Principles for monitoring as a way of thinking about how monitors should act, and presents Explanations and case studies of the Principles.
 Although this document is intended for monitors, their trainers and managers, we believe that it can be used not only in clinical trials, but also in investigator-initiated clinical trials and clinical research, which share the same essence.

 In addition to improving understanding of monitoring, we hope that this document will help both monitors and staff at medical institutions to improve their work efficiency.